 Registration for the 39th Annual Connecticut Lobbying Conference will be open after Labor Day.

 If you are interested in receiving information about the conference or would like to be added to our mailing list for conference announcements please send us a message.

-Below is the program for the 37th Annual Connecticut Lobbying Conference that was held on October 17th.
+Below is the program for the 38th Annual Connecticut Lobbying Conference that was held last October.